symfony/symfony-docs/book/routing.rst

 hunt down and update to make the change?
 If you're using Symfony's router, the change is simple.

-The Symfony2 router lets you define creative URLs that you map to different areas of your application.
+The Symfony router lets you define creative URLs that you map to different areas of your application.
 By the end of this chapter, you'll be able to:

 * Create complex routes that map to controllers